boriscc/minicomp/README.md

    * RD 11

 The flags:
-   * C = carry, set if an ALU operation overflow
+   * C = carry, set if an ALU operation overflow, otherwise unset
    * A = A larger, set in all ALU comparisons if A is larger than B, otherwise unset
    * E = equal, set if A == B in an ALU operation
    * Z = zero, set if the result of an ALU operation is zero, otherwise unset

 All ALU operations set A, E and Z to the corresponding value.
 Except CMP which does not touch Z.
-C is only used and set/unset by ADD, SHR and SHL.
+C is used and set/unset by ADD, SHR and SHL.
+All other ALU operations will set C to zero.

 The op-codes are as follows: